MKHenson/users/README.md

 ### Get Users
-Gets a list of user's details
+Gets a list of user's details. *You must be logged in to make this call*

-    /users
+    `/users`

 Parameters
 * **index** - Specify the index to start the fetch from